Inside Jennifer Lawrence's Happily Ever After With Husband Cooke Maroney - E! Online

 "I definitely wasn't at a place where I was like 'I'm ready to get married.'
 I just met Cooke, and I wanted to marry him," she explained of her change of heart.
 "We wanted to marry each other."

-So, they did, putting together a fall affair that attracted more celebrities than your average movie premiere, Lawrence's eclectic mix of famous friends including everyone from besties Adele, Emma Stone and Amy Schumer to object of her adulation, Kris Jenner.
+So, they did, putting together a fall affair that attracted more celebrities than your average movie premiere, Lawrence's eclectic mix of famous friends including everyone from besties Adele, Emma Stone and Schumer to object of her adulation, Kris Jenner.
 Descending on Rhode Island's Belcourt Mansion, alongside Ashley Olsen, Cameron Diaz and Benji Madden, Nicole Richie and Joel Madden, Sienna Miller and some 150 others last October, they enjoyed an autumnal dinner of wood-roasted fish and heirloom carrots and squash served family-style and a night of dancing to classics by Aretha Franklin and the Jackson 5.

 "Nobody wanted to leave," an onlooker said of the bash that continued well past 2 a.m.
 "It was an all-night party."

 A honeymoon at Indonesia's Nihi Sumba Resort followed, the newlyweds staying in the $12,745-a-night five villa owner's estate.
-And kids are sure to come next, something Lawrence has remained steadfast about even when she questioned marriage.
+And kids were clearly next on the agenda, something Lawrence has remained steadfast about even when she questioned marriage.

 "I definitely want to be a mother," she insisted to Diane Sawyer during a 2015 Nightline interview.
 The way she saw it, she explained to Glamour the following year while discussing her part as titular Miracle Mop inventor Joy Mangano in Joy, it'd be the capper on a life well-lived.
 "Everybody has this idea: You have children, and your entire life is complete," she explained.
 "That's how I imagine it.
 I imagine I'll have children and then my whole life will just seem complete."

 If kids are that final tying of the ribbon, the package is already particularly spectacular.
 Lawrence has got career accolades aplenty (four Oscar nods, two major film franchises, a Dior contract and several years atop the list of Hollywood's highest paid actresses) and enough close friends to invite an entire roster of bold-faced names to celebrate one of life's most special milestones.
-And then there's the man himself, the person she so confidently pledged forever to nearly a year ago.
+And then there's the man himself, the person she so confidently pledged forever to nearly two years ago.

 "We wanted to commit fully," she gushed to Sadler of the guy who changed every part of her life.
 "And, you know, he's my best friend.
 I feel very honored to become a Maroney."